mboukabous/AI-Algorithms-Made-Easy/docs/Regression_Documentation.md

 - The output section will display training logs and results.
 - If visualizations are enabled, plots like the actual vs. predicted values will be shown.

-**Notes**
-- **Data Privacy**: Ensure your data does not contain sensitive information before uploading.
-- **Error Messages**: Any issues during training will be displayed in the output section.
-- **Environment**: The interface works best on a local machine.
-Some features may have limitations in cloud environments like Google Colab.

 ---

 ## 7. Common Issues and Troubleshooting